wh4tisnet/Login/README.md

-Here's a draft README file for your login program repository:

----

 # Login System

 This repository contains a simple and efficient login system implemented in **C#**.
 The program is designed to handle user authentication securely and can be integrated into larger projects.